https://www.chefspencil.com

 7. Pastiera Napoletana

-Pastiera Napoletana is a traditional dessert made of custard that originates from the city of Naples.
+Pastiera Napoletana is a traditional Italian dessert made of custard that originates from the city of Naples.
 The classic recipe calls for a short crust pastry filled with a delicious ricotta cream and dusted with icing sugar on top.
 Probably due to the myths about origins, pastiera is thought to represent today a symbol of life and rebirth.

 Related: 15 Most Popular Italian Pies & Cakes